 So if you’ve ever felt defeated after an artist or a teacher told you that color mixing is just “intuitive,” don’t worry.
 If someone tells you “It’s simple, just google xyz,” and you still don’t understand, don’t worry.

 Chances are, you’re more of a left-brained artist like me, and you just need a more organized, analytical method to approach color mixing.
 There’s no problem with that at all.
-Click the image below to learn more about the three secrets to successful color mixing AND learn the specific brand names of the only 6 paints you need to mix any color you want!
+Click here to learn more about my best-selling color mixing class, Stop Making Mud™!